Continuity of asymptotic entropy on wreath products: Continuity of harmonic measures

 \subsubsection{Discrete subgroups of linear groups}

 Let $G$ be a countable discrete subgroup of $\mathrm{SL}_d(\R)$, $d\ge 2$, and consider the associated flag variety $\mathcal{F}$ (see \cite[Section I.1]{Ledrappier1985} for the definition).
 It is proved in \cite[Theorem A]{Ledrappier1985} \cite[Theorem 10.3]{Kaimanovich2000} that, if $\mu$ is a non-degenerate probability measure on $G$ with a finite first moment, then there is a unique $\mu$-stationary probability measure $\lambda$ on $\mathcal{F}$ such that $(\mathcal{F},\lambda)$ is the Poisson boundary of $(G,\mu)$.
-A more general version of this statement is proved in \cite[Theorem 5]{Kaimanovich1985conditional} \cite[Theorem 10.7]{Kaimanovich2000} for discrete subgroups semi-simple Lie groups, and which in particular covers the case where $G$ is a Zariski dense discrete subgroup of an algebraic group and $\mu$ is a non-degenerate probability measure on $G$ with finite entropy and a finite logarithmic moment.
-The above results together with Theorem \ref{thm: convergence of harmonic measures} imply the following. \begin{cor} Let $G$ be a countable group.
+A more general version of this statement is proved in \cite[Theorem 5]{Kaimanovich1985conditional} \cite[Theorem 10.7]{Kaimanovich2000} for discrete subgroups semi-simple Lie groups, and which in particular covers the case where $G$ is a Zariski dense discrete subgroup of $\mathrm{SL}_d(\R)$ and $\mu$ is a non-degenerate probability measure on $G$ with finite entropy and a finite logarithmic moment.
+The above results together with Theorem \ref{thm: convergence of harmonic measures} imply the following. \begin{cor} Let $G$ be a countable discrete subgroup of $\mathrm{SL}_d(\R)$, $d\ge 2$.
 Consider $\mu$, $\mu_k$, $k\ge 1$, non-degenerate probability measures on $G$, and such that $\lim_{k\to \infty}\mu_k(g)=\mu(g)$ and $\lim_{k\to \infty}H(\mu_k)=H(\mu)$.
-Suppose that we are in one of the following situations. \begin{enumerate} \item $G$ is a countable discrete subgroup of $\mathrm{SL}_d(\R)$, $d\ge 2$, and the probability measures $\mu$, $\mu_k$, $k\ge 1$, have a finite first moment. \item $G$ is a Zariski dense discrete subgroup of an algebraic group and the probability measures $\mu$, $\mu_k$, $k\ge 1$, have finite entropy and a finite logarithmic moment. \end{enumerate} Then $\lim_{k\to \infty}h(\mu_k)=h(\mu)$. \end{cor}
+Suppose that we are in one of the following situations. \begin{enumerate} \item The probability measures $\mu$, $\mu_k$, $k\ge 1$, have a finite first moment. \item The group $G$ is Zariski dense and the probability measures $\mu$, $\mu_k$, $k\ge 1$, have finite entropy and a finite logarithmic moment. \end{enumerate} Then $\lim_{k\to \infty}h(\mu_k)=h(\mu)$. \end{cor}